oekosheri/GB_code/README.md

 - File_type: choose either LAMMPS or VASP.
 By default LAMMPS.

-As an example, we change the default gb_plane to [2,  1, -2] and rigid_trans to 'yes' in the io_file.
+As an example, we change the default gb_plane to [2,  1, -2], overlap_distance to 0.3 and rigid_trans to 'yes' in the io_file.
 To produce the GB of interest we go on with: [_gb_generator.py_](./gb_generator.py)
 ```
 > python gb_generator.py io_file